awsr/PS-StreamXRef/docs/Import-XRefLookupData.md

 ### None or StreamXRef.ImportResults

-When the `PassThru` parameter is specified, this function returns a `StreamXRef.ImportResults` object (based off of `System.Collections.Generic.Dictionary`) with the results of the import operation.
-Use `AllImported`, `AllIgnored`, `AllSkipped`, `AllError`, or `AllTotal` properties to get the counts across all of the caches.
+When the `PassThru` parameter is specified, this function returns a `[StreamXRef.ImportResults]` object (based on `[System.Collections.Generic.Dictionary]`) with the results of the import operation.
+Use `AllImported`, `AllSkipped`, `AllError`, or `AllTotal` properties to get the counts across all of the caches.

-Each object in the array includes counts for `Imported`, `Ignored`, `Skipped`, `Error`, and `Total`.
+Each object includes counts for `Imported`, `Skipped`, `Error`, and `Total`.

 * Imported: Number of entries successfully imported.
-* Ignored: Number of duplicate entries ignored.
-* Skipped: Number of entries that had different data than what was already in the cache and were skipped by user.
+* Skipped: Number of duplicate entries skipped.
-* Error: Number of entries that could not be parsed.
+* Error: Number of entries that conflicted or could not be parsed and were not imported.
 * Total: Number of entries read.

 ## NOTES